NUOPTIMA

 • All operating processes

+An operating partner plays a crucial role in leveraging operational due diligence to identify and implement these improvements, driving value creation for the investment.
 It is not just performed in M&A transactions.
 It is also a valuable part of real estate and private equity investment due diligence.
 Hedge fund administrators and investment managers have to review all possible operational risks as an aspect of their recommendation process.

 What is Commercial Due Diligence?